Sign up to AFA Weekly

-Written and curated by editor Greg Earl, it features news and insights on crucial world events and their effect on Australia, in a style that’s clear, succinct and free of jargon.
+Written and curated by editor Grant Wyeth, it features news and insights on crucial world events and their effect on Australia, in a style that’s clear, succinct and free of jargon.

 It also offers a round-up of the week’s key articles by leading foreign policy thinkers from Australia and around the world.

 11 September 2019

 Even by Australian standards, Scott Morrison’s recent commitment of troops to join a United States–led coalition in the Strait of Hormuz seems lukewarm.
 Morrison plans to send a surveillance aircraft and a frigate to ensure free passage through the narrow strait following threats by Iran.
 But the aircraft will be deployed for just one month …

 The forgotten neighbour

 Off the tip of north Queensland is a looming problem that Australia has long tried to avoid: a people suppressed.
 The region of West Papua receives little attention in Australia, partly because Indonesia blocks access to aid groups, foreign media and the United Nations.
 But Canberra, too, prefers this silence.

 In recent weeks, however, the …

 In the past week, global stock markets have dipped and climbed as Donald Trump threatened to increase tariffs on China, then suggested he may not, then claimed – despite Beijing’s denials – that Chinese officials had called the White House to resume trade talks.
 Asked if he was having second thoughts about his tactics, Trump said “I have …

 21 August 2019